-Write your menu ahead of time and bring a shopping list to protect from impulse buys.
+Keep the fruits and veggies seasonal in order to save on the price increases from out-of-season produce.
+Always write your menu ahead of time and bring a shopping list to protect yourself from making impulse buys.

-Ask people to bring some of the menu items, so one person isn’t stuck with the whole bill.
-(Then one person won’t be stuck with washing all the dishes, either.)
+While paper plates and cups are convenient and easy to clean up, they are expensive.
+Bite the sponge and wash those dishes.
+Ask people to bring some of the menu items so you are not stuck with the whole bill.
+Many people enjoy cooking and will add variety to the spread.
+Furthermore, one person won’t be stuck with washing all the dishes, either.

 Avoid exorbitant bag-checking fees by traveling only with carry-ons where ever possible.